 What is MIG Welding?

-MIG welding is an abbreviation for Metal Inert Gas Welding.
+Inert Gas Welding.
 It is a process developed in the 1940’s, and is considered semi-automated.
 This means that the welder still requires skill, but that the MIG welding machine will continuously keep filling the joint being welded.

 MIG welders consist of a handle with a trigger controlling a wire feed, feeding the wire from a spool to the weld joint.
 The wire is similar to an endless bicycle brake cable.
 The wire runs through the liner, which also has a gas feeding through the same cable to the point of arc, which protects the weld from the air.